Systemcluster/w3modmanager/README.md

 ## Source and Development

-Download the source and install the requirements with `pipenv install`.
+Download the source and install the requirements with `pipenv install --python 3`.
 Python 3.8+ and Pipenv have to be installed.

 Afterwards run with `pipenv run invoke start`.
 To show the available build and test tasks run `pipenv run invoke --list`.